jinyus/dart_beacon/Readme.md

 ### Beacon.doBatchUpdate:

-Executes a batched update which allows multiple updates to be batched into a single update.
+This allows multiple updates to be batched into a single update.
 This can be used to optimize performance by reducing the number of update notifications.

 ```dart